RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 # Reddit Male Device Gaze

-Masked as "Just a joke" like USA Reddit leader Truth Social is "just joking" about women / girls by a Reality TV leader....
+Masked as "Just a joke" like USA Reddit society that follows *the leader* Truth Social USA is "just joking" (satire, sarcasm, jokes, memes, amusement mill) about women / girls by a Reality TV leader...

 The Male Gaze of: not entertaining enough.
 Women must express their emotions to my television expectations, to my Reddit image consumption and grading of emotions allowed.
 The machine touch device gaze of Apple iPhone / Apple iPad and the knock-off Android brands of behaving like an android media consumer of women.